Am I Actually the Strongest?: Manga

 A manga adaptation, illustrated by Takahashi, began serialization on the Niconico-based Suiyōbi no Sirius manga platform on April 3, 2019.
 In April 2022, the series went on hiatus; Takahashi cited "personal circumstances" as the reason for the hiatus.
-As of September 2025, the manga's individual chapters have been collected into seventeen tankōbon volumes.
+As of September 2026, the manga's individual chapters have been collected into twenty-one tankōbon volumes.

 In October 2020, Kodansha USA announced that they licensed the manga adaptation for digital English publication.
 During their panel at Anime Expo 2022, Kodnasha USA announced that they would publish the manga in print in Q2 2023.